Lipschitz regularization for softening material models: the Lip-field approach: Introduction

 This paper introduces a new way to eliminate these spurious localizations from the model.
 It does not mean that the solution is now unique but, at least, these unwanted solutions are removed.
 The design of approaches to remove spurious localizations has been going on for about fourty years now.

 Regarding quasi-static analysis of time-independent models, several remedies have been studied in the literature.
 They all share in common the fact that a regularizing length scale is injected in the model.
 For the so-called non-local integral damage model, the damage evolution at a given point is governed by a driving force which is the average of the local driving force over some distance around that point \cite{Bazant84,Pijau87,Bazant2002,Lorentz2003a}.
+Refinements of the non-local integral model with an evolving internal length may be found in \cite{Giry2011,Rastiello2018}.

 In higher order, kinematically based, gradient models, the length scale is introduced through the inclusion of higher order deformation gradient in the energy expression \cite{Aifantis84,Aifantis86,Schreyer86} or through additional rotational degrees of freedom \cite{Muhlhaus1987}.
 For higher order, damage based, gradient models, the energy depends on the gradient of the damage thus involving again a length scale \cite{Fremond1996,Pijaudier-Cabot1996,Peerlings2001a,Nguyen2005b}.

-Brittle fracture was revisited as an energy minimization problem in \cite{Francfort1998,Bourdin2000a} giving the so-called variational approach to fracture \cite{Bourdin2008}.
+Regarding the energy minimizing approaches, they mainly stem from the seminal paper by Mumford and Shah \cite{Mumford1989}.
+The Italian school of calculus of variations has given most of the mathematical background for models of brittle fracture based on the Mumford-Shah function \cite{Ambrosio90,Ambrosio97} and the variational approximations \cite{AmbrosioT1990}.
+A very early paper which uses minimizing movements \cite{Giorgi93} and variational approximations is \cite{Buliga1998a} and in \cite{Buliga2009}, the Ambrosio Tortorelli approximation is used for a damage energy minimizing model, which turned out to be related, mathematically, with viscosity-based approaches to introduce a length scale into damage.
+The Ambrosio Tortorelli approximation was also used by Bourdin et al \cite{Bourdin2000a} to implement the revisit of brittle fracture introduced in \cite{Francfort1998}, leading to the so-called variational approach to fracture \cite{Mielke2005,Bourdin2008}.

 At about the same time, the phase-field approach was emanating from the physics community \cite{Karma2001,Hakim2009} and then developped for mechanics applications \cite{Amor2009,Miehe2010,Miehe2010b,Kuhn2010,Ambati2015a}.

 Yet another way to introduce a length scale is the Thick Level Set approach to fracture.
 The approach was introduced for brittle damage in \cite{Moes2011,Stolz2012}.
 The damage evolution is tied to a distance field.
 The damage front on which the damage starts is the level set zero and it grows to a value of 1 (fully damage state) at some distance $\lc$ in the wake of the front.
 That amounts to imposing the norm of the damage gradient on zones with strictly positive damage (equality constraint).
 The possibility of an inequality constraint on the damage gradient was also considered in \cite{Moes2014,Stershic2017} allowing to combine diffuse and localizing damage fields.
 The advantage of this inequality was further stressed in \cite{Fremond2017}, where it was shown that the inequality constraint is convex on the contrary to the equality constraint.
 This paper also demonstrates that a level set field is not mandatory: a variational approach with Lagrange multipliers enforcing the inequality constraint may be used.
 Following the ideas of \cite{Fremond2017}, an implementation is provided in \cite{Nunziante2019}.